-The Cooperative's main office, located in Lexington County at 254 Longs Pond Road and Dutch Fork Operations Center, located in Richland County at 7524 Broad River Road are open for business from 7:30 a.m. to 5:30 p.m., Monday through Thursday and Friday from 7:30 a.m. to 11:30 a.m., except as posted by the Cooperative.
+The Cooperative's main office, located in Lexington County at 254 Longs Pond Road and Dutch Fork Operations Center, located in Richland County at 7524 Broad River Road are open for business from 8:00 a.m. to 5:00 p.m., Monday through Friday, except as posted by the Cooperative.
 Routine work is scheduled and accomplished during these hours.

-The Cooperative maintains emergency crews on duty twenty-four (24) hours a day, seven (7) days a week.
+The Cooperative maintains emergency crews on duty twenty four (24) hours a day, seven (7) days a week.
 The emergency number at all times is 749-6444 or, if calling long distance, 1-888-813-7000.